 They met in Paris in 1932.
-Both already married, American novelist Henry Miller and Cuban diarist Anaïs Nin began an intense love affair that would last for decades, leading to some of the most passionate letters ever written…
+Both already married, American novelist Henry Miller and Franco-American diarist Anaïs Nin began an intense love affair leading to some of the most passionate letters ever written…

 August 14, 1932

 Don’t expect me to be sane anymore.
 Don’t let’s be sensible.
 It was a marriage at Louveciennes—you can’t dispute it.
 I came away with pieces of you sticking to me; I am walking about, swimming, in an ocean of blood, your Andalusian blood, distilled and poisonous […] I saw you as the mistress of your home, a Moor with a heavy face, a negress with a white body, eyes all over your skin, woman, woman, woman.
 I can’t see how I can go on living away from you—these intermissions are death.
 How did it seem to you when Hugo came back?
 Was I still there?
 I can’t picture you moving about with him as you did with me.
 Legs closed.
 Frailty.
 Sweet, treacherous acquiescence.
 Bird docility.
 You became a woman with me.
 I was almost terrified by it.
 You are not just thirty years old—you are a thousand years old.

 Here I am back and still smouldering with passion, like wine smoking.
 Not a passion any longer for flesh, but a complete hunger for you, a devouring hunger.
 I read the paper about suicides and murders and I understand it all thoroughly.
 I feel murderous, suicidal.
 I feel somehow that it is a disgrace to do nothing, to just bide one’s time, to take it philosophically, to be sensible.
 Where has gone the time when men fought, killed, died for a glove, a glance, etc?
 (A victrola is playing that terrible aria from Madama Butterfly—”Some day he’ll come!”)